Barack is an expert pool chemistry guy and experienced online-based pool maintenance assistant via in-depth articles that top search results

 To ensure that your swimming pool is spotless when closing, use a pool vacuum to collect smaller particles that might have been left when using the net.

-2. Check Up on Swimming Pool Chemicals
+2. Check Swimming Pool Chemicals

 When closing down your pool, you will need to check that the chemicals are all balanced.
 The most primary chemicals to take and balance their readings in order of importance are: